holochain/holochain/docs/happ_dev_setup_windows.md

 #### 4. Get started!

 You should now be able to develop with Holochain using the tools installed in the previous section.
-You will need to ignore the Nix commands in guides and use the CLI tools directly by otherwise you shouldn't need to do anything special.
+You will need to ignore the Nix commands in guides and use the CLI tools directly.
+Otherwise you shouldn't need to do anything special.

 Get started [here](https://developer.holochain.org/get-building/).